nozomi-health/react-template/README.md

 # react-template
 Use this project as a base for any react projects.
 Keep existing project structure and follow example files logic and principles while extending it.
+For more info check [Notion page](https://www.notion.so/React-project-initialisation-e309c26c0d8149a2be00e04be03cc7bb)

 ## Install and run
 ```